w3c/wcag-act-rules/content/rules/59796f/proposed.md

 #### Inapplicable Example 3

+<a class="example-link" title="Inapplicable Example 3" href="/content-assets/wcag-act-rules/testcases/59796f/9ceceeffee45fea0d16ce4d87d4c048f1a68ca93.html">Open in a new tab</a>

 The `button` element is tested separately from the `img` element.
 [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) is applied to the button, whereas the image is tested under [Success Criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content)

 ```html